airalab/robonomics-wiki/docs/en/sls-setup.md

 ## Firmware

-First you need to flash gateway.
+First you need to flash the gateway.
 For this:

 1. Set to `ON` switches 1 and 3 at the bottom part of SLS Gateway, others must be `OFF`.
 2. Connect gateway to your computer via USB type-C port on the gateway.